double-a-stories/writing/_posts/2024-02-25-outline-weekend.md

 * Having so many characters risks some of them becoming superfluous.
 Cain and Winnie kinda blur together in the finale, so make sure they keep their individual flair.
 * Second person is very tempting, and helps justify why Fennel has so little agency.
 Maybe this should be another adventure game?
 * Or let's just give Fennel more agency?
+* Ilex's name is a holdover from when she was a bunny. should probably give her a name less similar to Syx.